damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 - Minimize typography errors ("typos"): all files are considerably reduced, improving readability
 - Avoid repetition: every block repeated sitewide would be included to every page, equivalently
-- Update faster: if you change something in the file `footer.html`, it will affect the entire site
+- Update faster: if we change something in the file `footer.html`, it will affect the entire site

-<a name="markdown-engine"></a>

 ### Markdown engine